trisanap/open-vrm-companion/README.md

 MIT License — see [LICENSE](LICENSE) for details.

-The VRM model file is **not included** in this repository.
+The VRM model file in this repository is just a sample avatar provided by VRoid Studio.
 Please bring your own, respecting the license of your chosen model.

 Animation BVH files converted from Mixamo are subject to [Adobe's Mixamo license](https://www.adobe.com/legal/terms/mixamo-terms-of-service.html) — personal and commercial use permitted, redistribution restrictions apply.